Neural network tokamak equilibria with incompressible flows: Results

 where $J_1$ and $Y_1$ are the first-order Bessel functions of first and second kind, respectively and $a_j,b_j,c_j,d_j$ are arbitrary constants that are determined according to the desired boundary shaping.

-We utilized this analytic solution to benchmark the performance of our algorithm and the accuracy of the resulting neural network solution.
+We utilized this analytic solution to benchmark the accuracy of the resulting neural network solution.
 The training was performed on 1024 randomly allocated points in the domain $\Dc$ and 1024 points on the D-Shaped boundary $\partial \Dc$.
 The poloidal cross section of the magnetic surfaces is shown in Fig. \ref{fig2_sol} along with the training history of the corresponding neural network solution.
-A loss function computed on a set of validation points has been incorporated in the same plot.
-As it can be seen, the validation loss is lower than the training loss, hence there is no overfitting on the training points.
+A loss function computed on a set of inner validation points has been incorporated in the same plot.
+It can be seen that the validation loss is lower than the training loss (green line), hence there is no overfitting on the inner training points.

 In Fig. \ref{fig3_sol} we compare the neural network solution with the solution \eqref{solovev_solution}.
-The relative error is defined by
+The relative error, which is defined by

 where $u_a$ is the value of $u_n$ on the magnetic axis, is of the order of $10^{-6}$ after $10000$ epochs.
-In Fig. \ref{fig2_sol} we observe that the error is rather insignificant in the greater part of the cross section, while it attains larger values in certain regions near the boundary.
+In Fig. \ref{fig3_sol} we observe that the error is rather insignificant in the greater part of the cross section, while it attains larger values in certain regions near the boundary.
 A comparison with the analytic solution on the equatorial ($z=0$) plane is also presented confirming the remarkable accuracy of the neural network solution.
-We performed similar comparisons for various values of free parameters.
-In most cases the degree of agreement between the two solutions was of the same order as in the particular example presented here.
+We stress that comparisons for various values of the free parameters were performed verifying the good agreement between the neural network and the analytic solutions.